Please click on the + beside each heading for more information.

 7.2 No individual parking space will be reserved.

-7.3 Overnight parking on roadways is not permitted.
+7.3 Overnight parking on roadways and in outdoor parking lots is not permitted.

-7.4 Overnight parking in garages can be arranged with the Parking Services Office at an additional cost of $10.00 per night.
-Requests are subject to approval by the Manager - Parking Services.
+7.4 Overnight parking in garages can be arranged with the Parking & Transportation Services Office.
+Requests are subject to approval by the Manager - Parking & Transportation Services.

 7.5 Owners will ensure that parked cars are properly immobilized and locked.

-7.6.8 Parking zones designated for persons with disabilities other than vehicles displaying the proper accredited permit for parking in zones designated for persons with disabilities.
+7.7.9 In parking zones designated for persons with disabilities without the proper accredited permit for parking in zones designated for persons with disabilities displayed.

-7.8 Motorcycles and motor scooters are not allowed on any McGill roads or in any of its parking areas.
+7.8 Motorcycles and motor scooters are not allowed on any McGill roads or in any of its parking areas, except in those areas which have been designated (see Section 6.0.5).

 7.9 There is no smoking in any of the interior garages.
 Interior garages are considered an integral part of the McGill building to which they are connected; thus any and all smoking regulations which apply to the building also apply to the garages.
 The prohibition includes the area that connects the McGill building to the McGill garage (stairwell, vestibule, etc.).